yoonjoolab/ProtFLAP/README.md

 -i → Input file: Path to the PDB file you want to preprocess (e.g., protein.pdb).

--o → Output folder: Name of the folder where all results will be saved (e.g., protein_results).
+-o → Output folder: Name of the folder where all results will be saved (e.g., output_folder).
 The folder will be created automatically if it doesn’t exist.

 What the script does: